dbilgili/Custom-ReactJS-Dropdown-Components/README.md

 select={[{value: 'oslo'}, {value: 'istanbul'}]}
 ```

-## Triggering select action
+## Calling internal functions

-Pass a ref and use this ref to call an internal function.
+Pass a ref and use it to call the internal functions.

 For `<Dropdown>`
 ```javascript